alphagov/govuk-developer-docs/source/manual/intro-to-docker.html.md

 $dev bundle install
 ```

 This time the gems will install on the `content-publisher-bundle` which is mapped to the container at the `/usr/local/bundle` path.
+The gems will still be around if you shut down the container and restarted it.

 ### Specifying dependencies (node, PostgreSQL, Chrome)